-In competition with Fender and their 1950s Stratocaster/Telecaster double whammy, the Firebird was released as part of Gibson’s effort to compete with Fender in the solid body guitar space.
+In competition with Fender and their 1950s Stratocaster/Telecaster double whammy, the Firebird was released as part of Gibson’s effort to compete with Fender in the solid-body guitar space.

 The Firebird was actually designed by a car designer by the name of Ray Dietrich, and so the flowing lines of the body bear more than a passing resemblance to the tail fins of 1950s automobiles.
-This was also the first Gibson guitar to use neck-through construction, where the centre of the body and the neck are made from one piece of material, and the “wings” of the body are glued to the sides afterwards.
+This was also the first Gibson guitar to use neck-through construction, where the centre of the body and neck are made from one piece of material, and the “wings” of the body are glued to the sides afterwards.

-In addition to his many other guitars (as this list shows) Eric Clapton has played a Firebird, as has Dave Grohl, Brian Jones, and many more.
+In addition to his many other guitars (as this list shows), Eric Clapton has played a Firebird, as has Dave Grohl, Brian Jones, and many more.

 9. Fender Stratocaster

-Quite possibly one of the most copied guitar models of all, the Fender Stratocaster’s iconic look and simple design have allowed it become a so ingrained in popular culture that, should you ask any non-guitar player to describe a guitar, they’ll likely describe this one.
+Quite possibly one of the most copied guitar models of all, the Fender Stratocaster’s iconic look and simple design have allowed it become so ingrained in popular culture that, should you ask any non-guitar player to describe a guitar, they’ll likely describe this one.

-First produced in 1954, the strat has found its way into many genres, from country, to jazz, to heavy metal, and everything in between.
+First produced in 1954, the strat has found its way into many genres, from country to jazz to heavy metal and everything in between.
 It was the first guitar to utilise three pickups, as well as incorporate a spring tension tremolo system.

-The list of notable musicians who have been known to rock the Strat is longer than would be practical to include in a single hub.
+The list of notable musicians who have been known to rock the Strat is longer than would be practical to include in a single article.
 Needless to say that any list of musicians that includes the likes of David Bowie, Eric Clapton, George Harrison, and Jimi Hendrix, is a good list to be on.

 10. Gibson Les Paul

 Along with the Stratocaster, the Gibson Les Paul is easily one of the most popular guitar designs in the world.
-Despite this, it was initially considered a failure, and after years of waning sales it was redesigned into what we now think of as an SG.
+Despite this, it was initially considered a failure, and after years of waning sales, it was redesigned into what we now think of as an SG.
 It eventually came back in 1963, however, and like the Strat, is one of the most emulated guitars on the market.

 Popular in just about all genres of music, the Les Paul is a gracefully curved and compact instrument with a lot of versatility.
-Though there are many design choices on show with the Les Paul, the most typical construction involves a solid body with a top, or cap.
+Though there are many design choices on show with the Les Paul, the most typical construction involves a solid body with a top or cap.